ADGEfficiency/adgefficiency.github.io/_posts/2017-03-06-energy-insights-how-to-save-the-energy-system-andre-bardow.md

 date: 2017-03-06
 categories:
   - Energy Insights
+excerpt:  Peak oil won't save the planet, wind and solar lack an inherent economy of scale and German capacity factors.

 ---
 These Energy Insights come from the TED talk [‘How to save the energy system’](https://www.youtube.com/watch?v=3_N-DooApEE) by André Bardow.
-André is a fantastic speaker and his talk is well worth a watch.
 Below are three insights from the talk.

 ##  Why peak oil won’t save the planet